State Axes and Thresholds

 Purpose

 A state axis answers a "how known / how progressed" question for a particular world entity.
-The three axes are independent: a Feature can be Surveyed inside a Location that the player has only Sighted; a Site can be Developed inside a Location that the player Claimed.
+The three axes are independent: a Feature can be Surveyed inside a Territory that the player has only Sighted; a Site can be Developed inside a Territory that the player Claimed.
 Cross-axis rules are described at the end of this doc and are explicitly TBD.

 Feature Discovery Axis